tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 categories: al
 image: /images/operationallimits/main.jpeg
 ---
 While in *San Diego* for [Directions NA][DirectionsNA] I attended a couple of sessions held by [Sandy Winarko][SandyLinkedIn] on **new operational limits for Job and API limits in BC Online**.
-They’re a great improvement, but to make the most out of them we should change how we run jobs or integrate with BC.
-We’ll get to that in the second part, let’s first talk about what changed.
+They’re a great improvement, but to make the most out of them we have to change how we run jobs or integrate with BC. *How?* We’ll get to that in the second part, let’s first talk about what changed.

 <hr/>